Fywex1/Fywex1/README.md

 <h3 align="center">:man_technologist: About Me</h3>
 <div align="center">
-• Software engineering high school student.\n
+• Software engineering high school student.<br>
-• Learning cyber security and networking by myself and by courses.\n
+• Learning cyber security and networking by myself and by courses.<br>
-• Currently learning C++\n
+• Currently learning C++<br>
-• This is the OSs, languages and tools that I know. :point_down: \n
+• This is the OSs, languages and tools that I know. :point_down:<br>
 </div>
 ‎